HarmeetKaur04/WhatsApp-Chat-Analyzer/README.md

 ## Usage
 Export your WhatsApp chat by following these steps:

-1. Open the WhatsApp conversation you want to analyze.<br>
+1.Open the WhatsApp conversation you want to analyze.<br>
 2.Tap the Menu (three dots) > More > Export Chat.<br>
 3.Choose to export Without Media.<br>
 4.Save the .txt file to your machine.<br>